vitessio/website/content/en/blog/2020-11-09-vitess-operator-for-kubernetes.md

 ---
 ### Introduction
-<p>In this blog, I would like to uncover our newly announced [Vitess Operator for Kubernetes](https://github.com/planetscale/vitess-operator).
+In this blog, I would like to uncover our newly announced [Vitess Operator for Kubernetes](https://github.com/planetscale/vitess-operator).
 This post demonstrates the sample implementation of [Vitess](https://vitess.io/) in Kubernetes topology.
 I also explore common DBA tasks by demonstrating how they are handled in the Vitess ecosystem.
 Vitess, out of the box, comes with a lot of tools and utilities that one has to either incorporate or develop to manage MySQL topology.
-Let’s take a look at the capabilities of Vitess in these areas and demonstrate how they are performed under the operator realm.</p>
+Let’s take a look at the capabilities of Vitess in these areas and demonstrate how they are performed under the operator realm.

 #### Prerequisites
 * GKE Account
 * Kubectl